akbarratt/rb101/lesson_6/twenty_one/pedac.md

 During game_over, the player's cards and point total should be displayed and so should the dealer's, with no obfuscation.

+## Bug: need to generalize 'player' in places where it can refer to either player (current_player)

+## Problem: We need to indicate when the player gets 21 and therefore isn't allowed to hit.

+## Bug: wins should reset on play_again?

 ## Other Things
 If neither busts, we need to display the dealer's entire hand.
 In fact, we need to display the player hand and points and the dealer hand and points.
 Maybe modify the game status to make this reusable.